 - Identify successful strategies for writing introductions

-Even though a nearly infinite number of topics and arrangements are possible in English prose, introductions generally follow one of several patterns.
-If you’re writing a children’s story, you’d probably start with “once upon a time” or something similar.
-If you’re writing a research article on biomechanical engineering, you’d probably start with a statement about how previous research has examined the problem of loading soldiers with daypacks on various surfaces, including sand, concrete, and railroad ballast.
-These examples are poles apart, but their introductions share very similar purposes: they orient their imagined readers to the topic, time, and place.
+Even though a nearly infinite number of topics and arrangements are possible in English prose, introductions generally follow a pattern.
+If you’re writing a children’s story, you would probably start with “once upon a time” or something similar.
+If you’re writing a research article on biomechanical engineering, you would probably start with a statement about how previous research has examined the problem of loading soldiers with daypacks on various surfaces, including sand, concrete, and railroad ballast.
+These examples may seem wildly different, but their introductions share very similar purposes.
+They orient their imagined readers to the topic, time, and place.

 Many students make the mistake of beginning their essays in overwhelmingly broad or obvious terms.
 For example, a student writing about the politics of same-sex marriage might begin a paper by saying, “People have been falling in love and getting married for thousands of years.”
 A sentence like this simply postpones the real work of an essay by giving its audience information that any reasonable person would already know.
 Students usually write overly vague introductions because they have been taught to “start broad” and then “narrow their focus.”
 More experienced writers understand that everything in an introduction needs to contribute substantially to their argument.

-There is no strict formula for composing an introduction, but effective introductions often do the following:
+There is no strict formula for composing an introduction, however, most effective introductions contain the following ingredients.
+An introduction:

-- Locate readers in a specific time and/or place
+- locates readers in a specific time and/or place

-- Start with a compelling quotation or statistic—something concrete
+- starts with a compelling quotation or statistic—something concrete

-- Include an ethical appeal, with which you (explicitly or implicitly) show that you’ve researched your topic and are credible
+- includes an ethical appeal, with which you (explicitly or implicitly) show you’ve researched your topic and are credible

-- Articulate a main claim/thesis (but normally after some buildup)
+- articulates a main claim/thesis (but normally after some buildup)